What is Fusion?

-Not sure yet, but it is likely that we will need less.
-Unlike the thermal fusion crew who are just trying to reach higher temperatures with more power, we want to land our accelerated protons in the 600KeV peak in the cross section below, which is readily achievable.
+We’re not sure yet, but it is likely that we will need less.
+Unlike thermal fusion,where the aim is to reach higher temperatures using more power, we want to land our accelerated protons in the 600KeV peak in the hydrogen-boron fusion cross section below, which is readily achievable.
 Higher than that we may have other reactions occurring.

 Is the role of the Laser just to initiate the reaction?
 Or it is also required to sustain the reaction, if yes then at what frequency does it need to be operated?